Ready to explore Pine Meadow Lake? Here's everything you need to know before you go!

 This trail hasn't been captured yet.
 Be the first to share your adventure!Trail description

-The most direct route to Pine Meadow Lake follows the Pine Meadow Trail, a well-established path that covers approximately 5.5 miles round trip.
+The most direct route to Pine Meadow Lake follows the Pine Meadow Trail, a well-established path that covers approximately 6.4 kilometers round trip.
 This moderate hike begins with a gentle ascent through mixed hardwood forest, where the trail follows old woods roads initially constructed by the Civilian Conservation Corps during the 1930s.
 Their legacy remains visible today in the form of stone culverts, trail markers, and the solid foundation of paths that have withstood decades of use.

 As you progress deeper into the forest, the trail transitions from wide carriage roads to narrower footpaths that wind alongside Pine Meadow Brook.
 The sound of flowing water becomes your constant companion, with the brook cascading over moss-covered boulders and creating small pools that attract local wildlife.
 The terrain here consists of typical Hudson Valley geology—ancient metamorphic rock formations interspersed with rich soil deposits that support towering oak, maple, and birch trees.